rozek/node-red-authorization-examples/README.md

 # node-red-authorization-examples #

 This repository contains three examples of user authentication and authorization for Node-RED flows.
-While they were designed to be immediately usable with the server implemented in [node-red-within-express](https://github.com/rozek/node-red-within-express), all examples may also used in other environments.
+While they were designed to be immediately usable with the server implemented in [node-red-within-express](https://github.com/rozek/node-red-within-express), all examples may also be used in other environments.

 ## Prerequisites ##